 Columbia River Cold Water Refuges Plan

 Cold water refuges are areas that are colder than the main river temperature.
-Adult salmon and steelhead temporarily use cold water refuges to escape warm summer river temperatures and help them successfully migrate up the Columbia River to their spawning grounds.
-Protecting and restoring these cold water refuges is important for the survival of migrating salmon and the recovery of salmon populations.
+Adult salmon and steelhead temporarily use these refuges to escape warm summer river temperatures and help them successfully migrate up the Columbia River to their spawning grounds.

-About EPA's Plan
+About EPA's plan

-The Columbia River Cold Water Refuges Plan is a scientific document with recommendations to protect and restore cold water refuges.
+The plan is a scientific document with recommendations to protect and restore cold water refuges.

-- Recommends future CWR studies.
+- Recommends future cold water refuges studies.

-- John Palmer (palmer.john@epa.gov), 206-553-6521.
+For questions or more information, please contact John Palmer (palmer.john@epa.gov), 206-553-6521.

 Documents